kuzzleio/documentation-old/src/api-documentation/query-syntax/common-attributes.md

 ---
 layout: full.html
 algolia: true
-title: Common attributes
+title: Common Attributes
 order: 100
 ---

-# Common attributes
+# Common Attributes

 ## HTTP

 **URL:** `http://kuzzle:7512/<action route>[route options]`
 **Method:** `get|post|put|delete`
-**Body:** Can be empty (usually with get and delete methods) or a JSON object of the resource body (usually with post and put methods).
+**Body:** Can be empty for GET and DELETE methods or contains a JSON object for POST and PUT methods.

 ---

-## Other protocols
+## Other Protocols

 ### Websocket

-The Websocket layer listens to a specific socket room in order to forward your queries to the right Kuzzle controller.
+The Websocket layer listens to a specific socket room in order to forward your queries to the right Kuzzle Backend controller.

 **Room name:** `kuzzle`
 **Query body syntax:** `JSON object`

 ### MQTT

-The MQTT layer listens to a specific topic in order to forward your queries to the right Kuzzle controller.
+The MQTT layer listens to a specific topic in order to forward your queries to the right Kuzzle Backend controller.

 **Topic name:** `kuzzle`
 **Query body syntax:** `JSON object`